npeirson/banner/readme.md

 The system is intended to operate in conjunction with a radio data transmission system.
 This uses a TNC-Pi board and a BaoFeng radio to communicate with a ground-station.
 You'll need a licensed HAM operator.

 ### Files and Their Functions
-altitudeControl.py	----	The loitering system, including action logging bannerSettings.py	----	General settings file
+altitudeControl.py	----	The loitering system, including action logging\
+bannerSettings.py	----	General settings file\
-gpsPull.py			----	Functions for getting specific data from GPS init.py				----	Main initalization.
+gpsPull.py		----	Functions for getting specific data from GPS\
+init.py			----	Main initalization.
 Run this to begin everything.
-Can be made to run on startup via /etc/rc.local or whatever ledSystem.py		----	Super shitty LED signalling functions.
-Please improve these with loops... please... mainLogging.py		----	Logs all sensor data ptAltitude.py		----	Collects pressure and temperature data from MPL3115A2, then extrapolates altitude based on standard atmospheric model readme.txt			----	This document thermocouple.py		----	Collects data from thermocouple via TI ADS1X15 ADC folder "logs"		----	Includes example log files from both buoyancy control (loiterLog*.txt) and sensors (log*.txt)
+Can be made to run on startup via /etc/rc.local or whatever\
+ledSystem.py		----	Super shitty LED signalling functions.
+Please improve these with loops... please...\
+mainLogging.py		----	Logs all sensor data\
+ptAltitude.py		----	Collects pressure and temperature data from MPL3115A2, then extrapolates altitude based on standard atmospheric model\
+readme.md		----	This document\
+thermocouple.py		----	Collects data from thermocouple via TI ADS1X15 ADC\
+folder "logs"		----	Includes example log files from both buoyancy control (loiterLog*.txt) and sensors (log*.txt)